Lt. Governor's Volunteer Recognition Certificate

 Power of Service Award

 Nominees for the Lt.
 Governor's Volunteer Recognition Certificate will automatically be considered for the Power of Service Award.
-This award is chosen three times per year and is given to a volunteer who shows significant commitment to the overall well-being of the populations he or she serves.
+This award is presented three times per year and is given to a volunteer who shows significant commitment to the overall well-being of the populations they serve.
 The recipient of the award will be honored by UServeUtah Commissioners at a commission board meeting with a framed certificate, a letter signed by the Lt.
 Governor, and the Lt.
 Governor's coin.
 Recipients of this high honor will be chosen based on the length of their service, dedication to the common good, and the quality of the nomination for the Lt.
 Governor's Volunteer Recognition Certificate.
 As such, when completing the Recognition Certificate nomination, please provide detailed and thorough information about the volunteer's service.

 americorps members of the month